beingbing/pathshala-problems/36CaseStudy2/12Lecture12.md

 - **Result-Service**:
   - Implement multiple replicas to handle 300 concurrent connections.
   - Use sharding with consistent hashing to distribute connections across replicas.
-For example, based on hasing 50 connections go to the first replica, the next 50 to the second, and so on.
+For example, based on hashing 50 connections go to the first replica, the next 50 to the second, and so on.
   - This ensures that each machine maintains a manageable number of connections.

 By implementing these adjustments, we can efficiently scale our system to handle a 10x increase in